equill/datadog-snmp/README.md

 Uses multiprocessing to parallelise things, to get past the scalability limit of datadog-agent's single-threaded nature, and to avoid the Global Interpreter Lock that would otherwise prevent concurrency.

+Automatically re-reads the config file if it's been changed.
+Does this by checking the last-modified time at the start of each run, and comparing that to the value stored last time it was read.

 Written for python 3.5, with no attempt at backward compatibility.

 # Configuration